The Political Climate in Rocky Mount, NC is Leaning liberal.

 Individual Campaign Contributions in Rocky Mount, NC

-In the last 4 years, there were 1,742 contributions totaling $894,251 to Republican and conservative campaigns, averaging $513 per contribution.
+In the last 4 years, there were 1,742 contributions totaling $894,251 to the Republican Party and conservative campaigns, averaging $513 per contribution.

 (source: Federal Election Commission)